krlz-dev/order-management-system/README.md

 ## 🏗️ Architecture Overview

-This application follows a **Hexagonal Architecture** pattern with clean separation of concerns:
+This application uses **Hexagonal Architecture** in the backend with a traditional React architecture in the frontend:

 ```
 ┌─────────────────┐    ┌─────────────────┐